 I'm getting a gift from someone else.
 Is this an acceptable source of my down payment?
 Gifts are an acceptable source of down payment, if the gift-giver is related to you or your co-borrower.
 We'll ask for the name, address and phone number of the gift-giver, as well as the donor's relationship to you.
 Prior to closing, we'll verify that the gift funds have been transferred to you by obtaining a copy of your bank receipt or deposit slip to verify that you have deposited the gift funds into your account.

 I am selling my current home to purchase this home.
 What type of documentation will be required?
 If you're selling your current home to purchase your new home, we'll ask you to provide a copy of the settlement or closing statement you'll receive at the closing to verify that your current mortgage has been paid in full and you'll have sufficient funds for our closing.
 The closing of your current home often is scheduled for the same day as the closing of your new home.
 If that's the case, we ask that you bring your settlement statement to your new mortgage closing.

 Do I have to have an escrow account?
 If you are purchasing an investment property or the LTV on the home you are purchasing is more than 80%, then an escrow account is required.

 How does Truliant handle tax form 1098 regarding interest paid last year?
 1098 INTEREST PAID FOR TAX PURPOSES - Your 1098 tax form, which shows year-to-date interest paid last year on any home loan you have with the Credit Union for tax purposes, will be mailed no later than January 31.
 If you paid less than $600 in mortgage interest last year, a 1098 form will not be mailed for your account; however, your information can still be acquired if you need it for your taxes.
-Refer to last year's December statement for complete tax records or visit your account in Online Banking and click on "See Account Details" for last year's interest and other tax related information.
+Refer to last year's statements for complete tax records or visit your account in Online Banking and click on "See Account Details" for last year's interest and other tax related information.